Top Food Franchises

 Facts about the franchisees surveyed for this report:

-- Seventy-three percent of food franchisees surveyed were male, while 17 percent were female.
-Eleven percent are male/female partnerships.
+- Seventy-nine percent of food franchisees surveyed were male, while twenty-one percent were female.

 - Multi-unit owners make up more than half of all food franchisees surveyed.
-Twenty-eight percent own three or more locations.
+Thirty-eight percent own three or more locations.

 - Sixty-four percent of franchisees surveyed have a bachelor’s degree or higher.

-- Nearly a third of all franchisees surveyed have been in business 10 years or more.
+- Over a third of all franchisees surveyed have been in business 10 years or more.